akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/experimenting.md

 5001 means the node will be a worker node, and the second parameter `3` means that it will host three worker actors.

 Look at the log output in the different terminal windows.
-In the second window (frontend) you should see that the produced jobs are processed and logged as `"Consumed result"`.
+In the second window (front-end) you should see that the produced jobs are processed and logged as `"Consumed result"`.

 Take a look at the logging that is done in `WorkProducer`, `Master` and `Worker`.
 Identify the corresponding log entries in the 3 terminal windows.

 Shutdown the worker node (third terminal window) with `ctrl-c`.
-Observe how the `"Consumed result"` logs in the frontend node (second terminal window) stops.
+Observe how the `"Consumed result"` logs in the front-end node (second terminal window) stops.
 Start the worker node again.

 ```bash